-OSMI is establishing a Community and Stakeholder Consultative Committee.
-The committee will be responsible for facilitating the accurate and timely flow of information about the project’s development to and from the community and assist in obtaining feedback and input to decisions about aspects of the project which may impact on the windfarm’s neighbours and wider community.
+The committee is responsible for facilitating the accurate and timely flow of information about the project’s development to and from the community and assists in obtaining feedback and input to decisions about aspects of the project which may impact on the windfarm’s neighbours and wider community.

-The Committee forms part of OSMI’s broader community and stakeholder engagement which is aimed at maintaining clear and transparent communication about Delburn Wind Farm with the local community.
-It is intended that the committee provides the opportunity for input from a diverse membership.
+The Committee forms part of OSMI’s broader community and stakeholder engagement which is intended to maintain clear and transparent communication about Delburn Wind Farm with the local community.

 The committee will be able to: